privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       // An Android device without Google Mobile Services (GMS).
       ANDROID_NON_GMS = 2;

-      // Any Browser (e.g. Chrome).
+      // Any browser.
       BROWSER = 3;
     }

-    // AuctionConfig required by the Seller for Ad Auction.
+    // AuctionConfig required by the seller for ad auction.
     // The auction config includes contextual signals and other data required by
-    // the Seller for auction.
-This also includes the url to fetch SSP's proprietary
+    // the seller for auction.
+This also includes the url to fetch seller's proprietary
-    // Auction logic and keys to lookup in Key/Value Service.
-This config is
-    // passed from client to Seller FrontEnd Service in the umbrella request
+    // auction logic.
+This config is passed from client to SellerFrontEnd service in
-    // (SelectWinningAdRequest).
+    // the umbrella request (SelectWinningAdRequest).
     message AuctionConfig {
-      // Client specific Seller Input.
+      // Client specific seller input.
       oneof SellerInput {
-        // Android specific Seller Input.
+        // Android specific seller input.
         AndroidSellerInput android_seller_input = 1;

-        // Web specific Seller Input.
+        // Web specific seller input.
         BrowserSellerInput browser_seller_input = 2;
       }

-      // Url for fetching seller-owned auction code.
+      // Url for fetching seller owned auction code.
       // For simplicity, this is one url.
 However, there could be
       // separate endpoints for JS and WASM. string decision_logic_url = 3;
-      // Information about the Buyers / DSPs that participate in the auction. repeated string custom_audience_buyers = 4;

       /*..........................Contextual Signals.........................*/
-      // Contextual Signals refer to auction_signals, seller_signals and
+      // Contextual Signals refer to auction_signals and seller_signals
-      // per_buyer_signals, derived contextually.
+      // derived contextually.
+      //
-      // Information about Auction (ad format, size).
+      // Information about auction (ad format, size).
 This information
-      // is available both to the Seller and all Buyers participating in
+      // is available both to the seller and all buyers participating in
       // auction.
       // Represents a JSON object.
-      google.protobuf.Struct auction_signals = 5;
+      google.protobuf.Struct auction_signals = 4;

       // Seller specific signals that include information about the context
       // (e.g. Category blocks Publisher has chosen and so on).
 This can
       // not be fetched real-time from Key-Value Server.
       // Represents a JSON object.
-      google.protobuf.Struct seller_signals = 6;
+      google.protobuf.Struct seller_signals = 5;
     }

     // Ad request timestamp.